 Every SaaS business, regardless of its maturity or the industry it’s in, can benefit from offering product integrations.

-Product integrations are key to keeping clients happy; they’re pivotal to attracting new business; and they provide the moat your platform needs to keep competing vendors at bay.
+Product integrations are key to keeping clients happy, they’re pivotal to attracting new business, and they provide the moat your platform needs to keep competing vendors at bay.

 How are the two different?
 And how do you decide which is right for your platform?
 Like many things, the answer is dependent on a range of factors.
 We’ll break down those factors so that you can make an informed decision on which you use.
+We’ll also discuss the benefits and drawbacks of both building and buying so that you can make an informed decision.

 How to tackle your integration backlog